-Hi.
-My name is Phil, and I’m addicted to trophy hunting.
+Hello there.
+My name is Phil, and I’m here today to admit that I’m thoroughly addicted to trophy hunting.

 But who cares, right?
 It would be wrong to compare trophies or achievements to Marmite because I’ve not yet found anyone that is outright against them.
 For some, it’s just an annoying pop-up which is a minor annoyance and easily turned off.
 So why aren’t we all interested in these small moments of gratification?
 Isn’t this the purpose of videos games in the first place, to challenge the brain and reward success?
 The answer is ‘no’ as there’s so much depth to gaming today than ever before, but I’d like to share a specific purpose that trophies have served for me.

 Xbox 360 owners had achievements from day one, and Sony finally caught up in July 2008 with the first set of trophies for Super Stardust HD.
 I couldn’t wait to get my hands on them as it felt I’d have something to show for all my hours spent playing.
 I was still living at home with my parents and had the disposable income that I could spend on buying any video game I wanted.
 This turned into a problem with frequently purchasing new titles and only playing them for a short period before buying another.
 It was rare that I would finish a game and my collection grew into a pile of mostly unplayed ones, some even remained unwrapped.
 It was about getting a taste of every new game I could get my hands on rather than savouring the flavour of a title such as Final Fantasy X for hours on end.